1.1 Who should read this practice note?

 You may verify a client's identity in a number of ways.
 You should state your practice's preferred method of verification, eg passport.

-If the client has difficulty providing the information you requested, you should ask them to contact you to discuss other ways to verify their identity.
+If the client has difficulty providing the information you request, you should ask them to contact you to discuss other ways to verify their identity.

-The law requires solicitors to get satisfactory evidence of the identity of their clients and sometimes people related to them.
-This is because solicitors who deal with money and property on behalf of their client can be used by criminals wanting to launder money.
+The Money Laundering Regulations require solicitors to obtain satisfactory evidence of the identity of their clients and ,where there is a beneficial owner who is not the client, the beneficial owner.
+This is because solicitors who deal with money and property on behalf of their client can be targeted by criminals attempting to launder money.

 If you suspect a client is engaged in money laundering or terrorist financing, you may risk committing a principal money laundering or terrorism offence, or an offence of failing to disclose your suspicions to relevant authorities.

-For further information on your legal options in these circumstances, see chapter 5 of the Law Society's anti-money laundering practice note.
+For further information on your legal options in these circumstances, see chapter 5 of our anti-money laundering practice note.

 Making a disclosure may require you to either temporarily cease work on the client's retainer or to withdraw completely.
 It is not tipping-off to include a paragraph about your obligations under the money laundering legislation in your terms of business.